 Moon’s administration is granting more South Korean aid organizations permission to offer humanitarian assistance to North Korea.
 Aid was slowed during Park Geun-hye’s administration in response to the North’s nuclear and missile tests.
 Aid organizations are compelled to provide resources like corn seed, fertilizer, and disease prevention kits because the majority of North Korean citizens lack access to them.
 North Korea’s government funnels money to ruling class families and into military spending, leaving little for the basic necessities of its people.
 Although donating food and resources may seem like the right thing to do, it actually enables North Korea to prolong the practice of diverting money to the military and into the pockets of corrupt officials instead of giving it to the people that need it most.
 Offering increased aid now, without requiring North Korea to change its behavior in any way, encourages and enables the North to continue developing missiles and nuclear weapons at an accelerated pace.

 Moon Jae-in should stop rewarding bad behavior by rejecting the resumption of inter-Korean business and humanitarian assistance until North Korea discontinues missile and nuclear weapons testing.

-A version of this article appears on the author’s eponymous website Ryan J. Koehler with the headline: Moon Jae-in is rewarding North Korea for bad behavior.
+Link to the original article on The East Interpreter: Moon Jae-in is rewarding North Korea for bad behavior.